 This post contains affiliate links.
-If you make a purchase using that link, I will receive a small commission from the sale at no cost to you.
+If you make a purchase using my links, I will receive a small commission from the sale at no cost to you.
 Thank you for supporting Brooke Blogs!Mrs. Odboddy Undercover Courier

 by Elaine Faber Series: Mrs. Odboddy Mysteries #2 Published by Elk Grove Publications